chanzuckerberg/software-mention-extraction/README.md

 ----------------------------------

-### Extract mentions of software from CORD-19 dataset :microbe: :books:
+### Extract mentions of software from the CORD-19 dataset :microbe: :books:

   * __CORD-19 data__: More information and download instructions: [here](https://github.com/allenai/cord19)
   * Save to the ./data/ folder